tu2-atmanand/task-board-docs/docs/Features/index.md

 ### Re Scan Vault

-This is a Special feature which allows you to re-scan your whole vault to detect any undetected changes or when you update the [Scan Filters](./Filters_for_Scanning.md) settings from the Global Settings.
+This is a Special feature which allows you to Scan your whole vault to detect any undetected changes or when you update the [Scan Filters](./Filters_for_Scanning.md) settings from the Global Settings.